-To help you narrow down your choices, here are the best portable electric burners for various cooking needs as your food prep on the kitchen island with your favorite spices off your wagon cart.
+To help you narrow down your choices, here are the best portable electric burners for various cooking needs.

 Best Overall: Cuisinart Cast-Iron Single Burner